XPEHO/xpeapp_admin/README.md

      This command will guide you through the process of selecting your Firebase project and platforms.
 It will automatically generate the _firebase_options.dart_ file in the lib directory.

+## Admin

+The way to define the admin list is documented in the bookstack of XpeApp.

 ## Used library :

 - [state management library](https://pub.dev/packages/flutter_riverpod) : State management